End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Output Encoding

-A \krn{} file is basically a sequence of lines.
-Each line is, in turn, another sequence of columns or \emph{spines} that are separated by a \textit{tab} character.
-Each column contains an instruction, such as the creation or ending of spines, or the encoding of musical symbols such as clefs, key signatures, meter, bar lines, or notes, to name but a few.
-When interpreting a \krn{} file, all spines are read simultaneously, thus providing the concept of polyphony to the format.
-That is, a line in a \krn{} document should be read from left to right---interpreting all the symbols that appear simultaneously---and then from top to bottom, advancing in time through the score.
-Figure \ref{fig:kernsample} shows an example on how a \krn{} file is constructed, aligned with its correspondent score.
+A \krn{} file is essentially a sequence of text lines.\footnote{For a comprehensive explanation of the syntax, the reader is referred to the official documentation (\url{https://www.humdrum.org/rep/kern/}).} Each line is, in turn, a sequence of columns or \emph{spines} that are separated by a \textit{tab} character.
+Each column contains an instruction, such as the creation or termination of spines, or the encoding of musical symbols such as clefs, key signatures, meter, bar lines, notes, or chords (which are notes separated by spaces), to name just a few.
+When interpreting a \krn{} file, all spines are read simultaneously, providing polyphonic capabilities to the format.
+In other words, a line in a \krn{} document is read from left to right---interpreting all symbols that appear simultaneously---and then from top to bottom, advancing through the score and time.
+Figure \ref{fig:kernsample} shows an example of how a \krn{} file is constructed, aligned with its corresponding score.

-Since the \ac{SMT} is an autoregresive Transformer, we provide the complete \krn{} document---read line by line--- as ground truth.
-During parsing, we include aditional markup tokens.
-One for voice jumping, represented as the \textit{tab} token, since there is the case where multiple voices split in the same spine.
-The other one is the \textit{linebreak} token, which indicates time step continuations.
-This allows the model to differentiate which notes have to be played simultaneously and which ones sequentially.